Home > 3RD CMI-PB PREDICTION CHALLENGE

 • Cell type frequencies in PBMC by Cytometry

-1.1) Rank the individuals by IgG antibody titers against pertussis toxin (PT) that we detect in plasma 14 days post booster vaccinations.
+1.1) Rank the individuals by IgG antibody levels against pertussis toxin (PT) that we detect in plasma 14 days post booster vaccinations.

-1.2) Rank the individuals by fold change of IgG antibody titers against pertussis toxin (PT) that we detect in plasma 14 days post booster vaccinations compared to titer values at day 0.
+1.2) Rank the individuals by fold change of IgG antibody levels against pertussis toxin (PT) that we detect in plasma 14 days post booster vaccinations compared to titer values at day 0.

 2.1) Rank the individuals by predicted frequency of Monocytes on day 1 post boost after vaccination.